melinabobina/control-app/README.md

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

 A mobile application built in **React Native (Expo)** to control and visualize settings for the **Neural Kinetic Sculpture**—an interactive LED installation enhanced by EEG brainwave signals.
-This app allows users to map EEG-derived data (like alpha wave amplitudes) to dynamic behaviors of the sculpture such as LED brightness, movement speed, and sound.
-It also provides real-time-like playback of pre-recorded EEG signals and communicates with the sculpture via Bluetooth.
+This app allows users to map EEG-derived data (like alpha wave amplitudes) to dynamic behaviors of the sculpture such as LED brightness and movement speed.
+It also provides real-time-like playback of pre-recorded EEG signals and communicates with the sculpture via WIFI.

 ---